-Educational and promotional activities planned for 2018/19 include the following:
+Educational and promotional activities planned for 2016/17 include the following:

-Promotional Activity Estimated Resources Food Safety Week (including preparation & delivery) 20 hours Specialised educational programmes on food safety for voluntary groups, charities, schools etc. 40 hours Maintain and promote and manage the Food Hygiene Rating scheme 500 hours To identify and work with 5 prominent food businesses to display calories on menus.
-To work alongside the FSA to pilot work towards the introduction of minimum nutritional standards across Councils food activities including the Atrium staff canteen.
-300 hours To provide an Imported Food/Port Health training day for year 3 Environmental Health students.
+Promotional Activity Estimated Resources Food Safety Week (including preparation & delivery) 20 hours Specialised educational programmes on food safety for voluntary groups, charities, schools etc. 40 hours Maintain and promote and manage the Food Hygiene Rating scheme 500 hours To continue to encourage sandwich bars to provide healthier options and to display calorie content.
+300 hours To work with Belfast Food Network to reduce food waste by diverting to foodbanks or charities 150 hours To identify and work with 20 prominent food businesses to display calories on menus 100 hours To revisit Healthier Chinese Project (particularly in socially deprived areas) and work with those still offering healthier alternatives to assist with the display of calories on menu boards 200 hours To provide salt shakers (with fewer holes) to an additional 25 hot food businesses in socially deprived areas to reduce salt intake of customers 25 hours To hold workshops for businesses to improve compliance 200 hours To provide seminars for businesses on the new mandatory Food Hygiene Rating Scheme 500 hours To provide an Imported Food/Port Health training day for year 3 Environmental Health students.
 50 hours To participate in relevant service wide business forums 50 hours To publish at least one article in City Matters 25 hours To develop relevant advice / information for businesses to assist them to comply with enforcement / legislative requirements 100 hours